suneel944/ATAS/docs/README.md

 For questions, issues, or contributions:

+1. **New contributors:** Start with the [Getting Started Guide](GETTING_STARTED.md) for step-by-step onboarding
-1. Check the [API Reference](API_REFERENCE.md) for detailed endpoint information
+2. Check the [API Reference](API_REFERENCE.md) for detailed endpoint information
-2. Follow the [Test Execution Guide](TEST_EXECUTION_GUIDE.md) for step-by-step instructions
+3. Follow the [Test Execution Guide](TEST_EXECUTION_GUIDE.md) for step-by-step instructions
-3. Review the [Environment Configuration](ENVIRONMENT_CONFIGURATION.md) for multi-environment setup
+4. Review the [Environment Configuration](ENVIRONMENT_CONFIGURATION.md) for multi-environment setup
-4. Review the main [README.md](../README.md) for project setup and configuration
+5. Review the main [README.md](../README.md) for project overview and setup
-5. Check the troubleshooting sections in the guides for common issues
+6. Check the troubleshooting sections in the guides for common issues

 ## 🔄 Updates